genexuslabs/genexus-next-plugin-sample/backend/GXServicesSampleExtension/README.md

 To enable the IDE to access custom API Controllers defined by a Plugin, it is necessary to generate the corresponding communication layer that consists of TypeScript client code that abstracts the HTTP calls to these APIs.

 The `GXCommLayerGenerator` tool can be used for this purpose.
+It can be downloaded from this [link](https://drive.google.com/file/d/1sqZNxKRTkiD1_PhtWHDr4YB9mDHDQ2mx/view?usp=drive_link).

 Below is an example of how to run it:

    ```bash
    dotnet GXCommLayerGenerator.dll -s <ASM_PATH> -o <OUT_DIR>